zoejane/rqcli/README.md

     - An earnings report for the full month of April 2016.
     - An earnings report for the year 2016 up to (but _not_ including) July 26th.
 - Tips:
-    - If you simply use `rqcli money` you will get a total of all you have earned up to now.
+    - If you simply use `rqcli money` you will get a total of all you have earned up to now as well as an earnings report for the current month.
-    - To add a month from the previous year, simply use the format `YYYY-MM`.
+    - To add a month from the previous year, simply use the format `YYYY-MM`: `rqcli money 2015-11`.
     - If you add a month that is in the future, the command will return information from the month of the previous year instead.

 #### `review`

+`review` is a somewhat experimental command.
+It's meant to log your review activity so that you can eventually check things like how long you spend on a review type and so on.
+It's also meant to be able to run scripts for automation.
+Such a script might be a download and unzip-script or something similar and it can run both pre- and post-scripts.
+It does require some setup, so unless you need it, you may want to just use this command for logging reviews.

 - Command: `rqcli review`
 - Description: _Logs a review.
 Potentially also runs scritps for certain project types._
 - Example Usage: `rqcli review`.